Council Policies at the City of Melville

 The Masterplan guides future development of All Saints College, Bull Creek.

-The policy contains objections and development provisions regarding the installation of directional and advertising within the Heathcote Heritage Precinct in the City of Melville.
+The policy contains provisions regarding the installation of signage within the Heathcote Heritage Precinct in the City of Melville.

 POLICY OBJECTIVE To ensure that information received by the Community accurately reflects the position of the Council and enhances the public image of the City of Melville.